 Sport plays an important part in the life of a Mount Alvernian.
-Sport only aids our young girls to remain healthy and have a positive outlook, and also enables them to develop skills in teamship, resilience and other competencies.
+Sport not only aids our young girls to remain healthy and have a positive outlook, but also enables them to develop skills in teamship, resilience, and other competencies.

-Like us on Facebook (Mount Alvernia College) where you’ll find lots of up-to-date information about sports trials, training and competition results.
+Like us on Facebook (Mount Alvernia College) where you’ll find lots of up-to-date information about sports trials, training, and competition results.
+Download the College App.

 AFL Queensland is committed to providing pathways for women and has been working in conjunction with CaSSSA to offer a tailor-made AFL program suitable for players of all abilities.
-This program consists of a junior and senior division, with all players participating in a combination of skills sessions lead by qualified AFL coaches, as well as competitive interschool games.
-The exciting modified playing format (with a maximum of nine players on the field and mandatory position rotations each half) facilitates open play and ensures all players are given opportunities to get involved.
-Mount Alvernia also participates in the Youth Girls Cup, a fun, friendly carnival day for secondary school female students.
+This program consists of a Junior and Senior division, with all players participating in a combination of skills sessions led by qualified AFL coaches, as well as competitive inter-school games.
+The exciting modified playing format (with a maximum of nine players on the field and mandatory position rotations each half) facilitates open play and ensures all players are given opportunities to be involved.
+Mount Alvernia also participates in the Youth Girls Cup – a fun, friendly carnival day for secondary school female students.

 Our athletics program begins with pre-season training in June and culminates with our team’s participation in the Catholic Secondary Schoolgirls’ Sports Association Carnival held in August.

-Participation is the key to success in our Interhouse Athletics Carnival, with all students encouraged to get involved and have a go.
-To encourage participation, Year 7 students attend an athletics excursion prior to the Interhouse Carnival to introduce them to events which are not traditionally part of primary school athletics programs like hurdles, flop high jump, triple jump and javelin.
-The interhouse carnival is held at the UQ Athletics Centre, which boasts an Olympic standard eight-lane synthetic track, and track-side grandstand which creates a great house carnival atmosphere.
+Participation is the key to success in our Interhouse Athletics Carnival, with all students encouraged to be involved and have a go.
+To encourage participation, Year 7 students attend an athletics excursion prior to the Inter-house Carnival to introduce them to events which are not traditionally part of primary school athletics programs – like hurdles, flop high jump, triple jump, and javelin.
+The inter-house carnival is held at the UQ Athletics Centre, which boasts an Olympic standard eight-lane synthetic track and track-side grandstand which creates a great house carnival atmosphere.

 Both beginners and skilled basketball players enjoy fun team spirit and competition as part of Mount Alvernia’s basketball program.
 Opportunities are available for any skilled players to participate in the Open team.
 We participate in CaSSSA’s Wednesday afternoon fixtues.
 Our Open team also is given the opportunity to compete against other school teams in the Queensland Basketball Championships Schools Tournament.

-Our dedicated Cheersport team trains year-round, working on their fitness and learning new skills under the expert eye of Coach Sanford McMurray, Founder and Director of Cheersport Australia.
-The team puts its skills on display, competing against school and club teams in various tournaments throughout the year.
-All students are welcome to join the Cheersport team.
-There is a small annual cost associated with this activity.
+Our dedicated Dance team trains all year-round, working on their fitness and learning new skills The team puts its skills on display, competing against school and club teams in various tournaments throughout the year.
+All students are welcome to join the Dance team.

-The Cross Country Interhouse carnival is held in Term 1, and all students are encouraged to get involved and compete for their house.
+The Cross Country Inter-house Carnival is held in Term 1, and each student is encouraged to get involved and compete for her house.

 Students interested in being part of the Cross Country team are invited to attend morning training sessions held at school with our experienced coaches and take part in numerous lead-up meets throughout the season.